Classical and quantum cyclic redundancy check codes: Simulations

 \section{Simulations}

 We performed some simulations to compare our codes to standard codes and a code from \cite{FHCCL2018}.
 We followed \cite{FHCCL2018} and used a Markovian correlated depolarizing quantum channel represented in Figure \ref{fig:markov}.
-The $0$ state represents a non error occurrence in the channel and the $1$ state represents that an error occurred.
-For a length $n$ word, $p$ is probability the first qubit will have an error and the Markovian state will be 1 and $1-p$ is the probability the first qubit won't have an error and the Markovian state will be 0.
-For the next $n-1$ qubits left, just apply $n-1$ steps in the Markovian channel where $p_{00}$ is the probability of getting no error after the last qubit had no error, $p_{11}$ is the probability of getting an error after the last qubit was an error and $p_{10}$ and $p_{01}$ are the probabilities of getting an error qubit after a no-error qubit and viceversa.
+The $0$ state represents a non-error occurrence in the channel and the $1$ state represents an error.
+For a length $n$ word, $p$ is probability the first qubit will have an error and the Markovian state will be 1 and $1-p$ is the probability the first qubit doesn't have an error and the Markovian state will be 0.
+For the next $n-1$ qubits, apply $n-1$ steps in the Markovian channel where $p_{00}$ is the probability of getting no error after the last qubit had no error, $p_{11}$ is the probability of getting an error after the last qubit was an error and $p_{10}$ and $p_{01}$ are the probabilities of getting an error qubit after a no-error qubit and viceversa.

 Suppose $p_{00} = (1-\mu)(1-p)+\mu$, $p_{11} = (1-\mu)p+\mu$, $p_{01} = (1-\mu)(1-p)$ and $p_{10} = p(1-\mu)$ where $p$ is the probability of error and each error ($X,Y,Z$) has the same probability and $\mu$ is the correlation degree from $0$ to $1$.